Winter through an Ayurvedic Lens!

 It’s December!
-And it’s officially the Winter season!
+And it’s snowing!
+It feels like we are officially in the Winter season!
 Let’s look at Winter through an Ayurvedic Lens!

 Ayurveda is the “Science of Life”!
 We can look up to Ayurveda for all aspects of our lives.
 Ayurveda has recommendations for the right diet and lifestyle practices for each season, known as ‘Ritucharya’ as it is in Sanskrit.